 Water pollution in Phetchabun province poses a significant threat to the local economy, environment, and quality of life.
-A 2017 survey revealed that the Phichit River was severely polluted, with a Water Quality Index (WQI) of 31-60 and dissolved oxygen (DO) levels below the acceptable standard of 2 mg/L. Additionally, the biochemical oxygen demand (BOD) exceeded the permissible limit of 4.0 mg/L, resulting in severe water pollution events, including fish kills.
+A 2017 survey revealed that the Phetchaburi River was severely polluted, with a Water Quality Index (WQI) of 31-60 and dissolved oxygen (DO) levels below the acceptable standard of 2 mg/L. Additionally, the biochemical oxygen demand (BOD) exceeded the acceptable limit of 4.0 mg/L, leading to severe water pollution events such as fish kills.
 Key contributing factors include excessive aquatic weeds, encroachment by riverside residents who discharge untreated domestic wastewater directly into the river, and the construction of weirs and cross-river structures that obstruct water flow.
-The reduced water flow and poor water quality have created a critical situation for the Phichit River.
+The reduced water flow and poor water quality have created a critical situation for the Phetchaburi River.
 Under the polluter pays principle, riverside residents who discharge wastewater into public water bodies should be held accountable and participate in solving the pollution problem.
 A community-based approach is considered the most suitable solution for the current situation.
 However, there is often confusion and overlap in the responsibilities of various agencies involved in addressing midstream and downstream pollution.
-Furthermore, there are legal and regulatory frameworks that lack requirements for urban communities to establish collective wastewater treatment systems.
+Furthermore, legal and regulatory frameworks for requiring urban communities to establish collective wastewater treatment systems are lacking.
 The construction of such systems requires significant investments, detailed design, and environmental impact assessments (EIA), which can significantly delay the resolution of water pollution problems.